Barry P. McDonald, J.D.

 Office: School of Law (SOL)

 - J.D., Northwestern University School of Law, 1988, cum laude

 - B.B.A., Loyola University of Chicago, 1981

 Professor McDonald teaches courses in constitutional law, First Amendment law, comparative constitutional law and copyright law.
 He is a recognized expert on constitutional law and the U.S. Supreme Court, and frequently is interviewed or writes in such major media outlets as The CBS Evening News, Fox News, National Public Radio and The Los Angeles Times.
 He is also a recognized scholar in the area of constitutional law, and particularly First Amendment law.
 Since joining the Pepperdine faculty in 2000, he has published several articles on the law governing freedom of expression and religion in such prominent journals as the Emory Law Journal, Illinois Law Review, Northwestern University Law Review, Notre Dame Law Review, Ohio State Law Journal and Washington & Lee Law Review.
-His current projects include a new constitutional law textbook to be published by West Publishing Co.
+His current projects include a book on the U.S. Constitution entitled Our Dangerous Written Constitution.

 There are currently no publications in this category.